excellalabs/docker-workshop-2/README.md

 Watch for *Your Kubernetes master has initialized successfully!*

-1. Take `kubeadm join...` from output, and run in other node to join
+1. Copy the block `kubeadm join...` from the output, and create another node and run that in the terminal to join it to the cluster.

 1. Initialize cluster networking: